Siteimprove/CMS-plugin-Wordpress/tests/live/README.md

 ## Prepublish completion timing

-After verifying the fresh draft handoff, the runner allows up to five minutes in total for completion and the expected missing-title issue.
-Separate fixed log stages identify whether it is waiting for the recheck control, the active-check indicator to clear, or the expected issue to appear.
-Each stage uses the remaining shared budget; the timeout does not restart at each stage.
-These are UI observations, not proof of individual backend check statuses.
-Raw response bodies and account values remain suppressed.
+After verifying fresh draft handoff, the runner allows five minutes total for the recheck control to appear and the active-check indicator to clear.
+These are UI observations, not proof of backend success.
+The missing-title result assertion is skipped explicitly in both logs and the run summary.
+Restoring it requires confirming the rule and how its result is exposed, then demonstrating that the assertion detects the synthetic issue without matching stale results.